kubernetes/git-sync/docs/askpass-url.md

 ## Step 2: Configure git-sync container

-In your git-sync container configuration, specify the GIT_ASKPASS_URL
+In your git-sync container configuration, specify the GIT_ASKPASS URL

 The credentials will pass in plain text, make sure the connection between git-sync and GIT ASKPASS Service are secure.

-See askpass_url e2e test as an example.
+See the askpass e2e test as an example.

 ```yaml
 name: "git-sync"